hbaseinaction/twitbase-async/README.md

 The jar created using this by default will allow you to interact with HBase running in standalone mode on your local machine.
-If you want to interact with a remote (possibly fully distributed) HBase deployment, you need to edit the `HBaseClient` constructor in the source and recompile the jar.
+If you want to interact with a remote (possibly fully distributed) HBase deployment, you need to edit the [`HBaseClient`][2] constructor in the source and recompile the jar.

-## Using the async TwitBase client
+## Using the asynchbase TwitBase client

+This client uses [asynchbase][3] for communication with HBase.
 The client assumes you have an existing TwitBase schema containing User data.
 Run the application with this command:

     $ java -cp target/twitbase-async-1.0.0.jar \
       HBaseIA.TwitBase.AsyncUsersTool update